 Subsequently, you take away from the video one clear message: marketing has changed and Hubspot is here to help.

 Have a think about your product and the audience you are trying to connect with.
-If you’re talking with people and they have a hard time understanding or visualising your idea, maybe you need to consider an animation.
+If you’re talking with people and they have a hard time understanding or visualising your idea, maybe you need to consider animation.